Architect Fees London 2026: What You'll Actually Pay

 Fixed Fee

 A set price agreed upfront for a defined scope of work.
 Fixed fees for London extension projects typically range from £3,000 to £15,000 or more depending on scope.
 This is increasingly popular with homeowners who want cost certainty.
+For a comparison of the best options, see our guide to fixed-fee architects in London.

 - Pro: Budget certainty from day one, no surprises